 Credit risk arises primarily from the possibility that tenants may experience financial difficulty and be unable to fulfill their lease commitments.
 The REIT attempts to mitigate this risk by conducting credit assessments on new lessees, and by ensuring its tenant mix is diversified and by limiting its exposure to any one tenant.
-The maximum credit risk exposure at March 31, 2016 relates to the carrying value of the accounts receivable balance without taking into consideration any collateral held or other credit enhancements.
+The maximum credit risk exposure at June 30, 2016 relates to the carrying value of the accounts receivable balance without taking into consideration any collateral held or other credit enhancements.
 Collateral held on certain leases are letters of credit or security deposits from tenants.

 The REIT establishes an allowance for doubtful accounts that represents the estimated loss in respect of rents receivable.
-The amount that comprises the allowance is determined on a tenant by tenant basis based on the specific factors related to the tenant.
+This amount is determined on a tenant by tenant basis based on the specific tenant related factors.